pythonsg/pythonsg/README.rst

 The bootstrap fixtures have been created with the following command::

-  ./manage.py dumpdata --natural auth cms text cmsplugin_blog cmsplugin_pygments > fixtures/bootstrap.json
+  ./manage.py dumpdata --natural contenttypes auth cms text cmsplugin_blog cmsplugin_pygments > fixtures/bootstrap.json

 Our remote postgresql database will be made available for access only for core developers involved in this project.